ArchieW1/YoutubeBoomBox/README.md

 - 1.0.2 Fixed 403 error caused by maxing daily queries
 - 1.0.3 Search is now much faster
 - 1.0.4 Fixed mod only working on client side
-- 1.0.5 Added volume control command
-- 1.0.6 Added a timeout config for large videos (default 30 seconds)
+- 1.0.5 Added a timeout config for large videos (default 30 seconds)